Gabriella439/nixos-in-production/manuscript/Setup.md

 $ URL="https://releases.nixos.org/nix/nix-${VERSION}/install"
 $ CONFIGURATION='experimental-features = nix-command flakes repl-flake'
 $ sh <(curl --location "${URL}") \
-    --daemon \
     --no-channel-add \
     --nix-extra-conf-file <(<<< "${CONFIGURATION}")
 ```

+Note: if you see a star next to an insert like this one, that means that I won't suggest any further improvements to the instructions.
 {/blurb}

 {blurb, class:information}
-The prior command only works if your shell is Bash and all shell commands throughout this book assume the use of Bash.
+The prior command only works if your shell is Bash or Zsh and all shell commands throughout this book assume the use of one of those two shells.

-For example, the above command uses Bash's support for process substitution because otherwise we'd have to create a temporary file to store the `CONFIGURATION` and clean up the temporary file afterwards (which is tricky to do 100% reliably).
+For example, the above command uses support for process substitution (which is not available in POSIX shell) because otherwise we'd have to create a temporary file to store the `CONFIGURATION` and clean up the temporary file afterwards (which is tricky to do 100% reliably).
 Process substitution is also more reliable than a temporary file because it happens entirely in memory and the intermediate result can't be accidentally deleted.

 This may seem paranoid, but I've encountered stranger shell script failures than that, so I program very defensively.
 {/blurb}